bvonboyen/bvonboyen.github.io/_posts/2025-12-04-management-clarity.md

 ![Expected League Position](/assets/img/Liga_ErwartetePositionEndtabelle.png)

-Here, Leipzig stabilises upward while Wolfsburg drifts downward — a reminder that results and underlying performance often diverge.
+Here, Leipzig stabilises upward while Wolfsburg drifts downward; a reminder that results and underlying performance often diverge.
 This informs tone, expectations and the urgency of interventions.

 ---